QR3.4.3 What is a Photon?

 … self-renewing field disturbance.”
 (Wilczek, 2008), p212.

 Yet what renews the fields that renew?
 That an electric field powers a magnetic field that powers the electric field is like Peter paying Paul’s bill, and Paul paying Peter’s bill.
 With such logic, I could borrow a million dollars now and never pay it back.
-If light waves self-renew, light is a cosmic Ponzi scheme, and physics has found the long-sought perpetual-motion machine of medieval alchemists to be the photon!
+If light self-renews, it is a cosmic Ponzi scheme, and the perpetual-motion machine long-sought by medieval alchemists is the photon!

 Figure 3.10.
 Physical waves vibrate matter up and down on a surface